labordynamicsinstitute/replicability-training/jira-prepare-publication.md

 6. Back in the pop-up,
    1. Paste the same "Summary" into the "Comment" field on JIRA
    2. Click on "Submit to MC"

+## For R&Rs
+- For R&R's, the AEA editorial office has not changed the criteria for our response.
+Your options will be:
+   - Accept
+   - Revise and Resubmit (this is synonymous to `Conditional Accept`)
+   - No Recommendation
+   - Reject
+ The recommendation should be one of these options

 # Preparing Deposit for Publication
 For "Accept" or "Accept with changes", we move the issue to "Prepare for publication".
 Otherwise, you are done.